 - mural cholesteatoma

 Conventional non-contrast MR imaging with diffusion-weighted imaging is recommended in all patients with a suspicion of cholesteatoma.
-An MRI should be performed especially in patients with previous surgery for cholesteatoma since recurrence or residual tumour can be detected with great accuracy.
+An MRI should be performed especially in patients with previous surgery for cholesteatoma since recurrence or residual tumor can be detected with great accuracy.
 If negative, it can obviate "second look" surgery.
 It is important to prepare the patient for the examination (clear the external auditory canal or the postoperative cavity) to avoid a false positive diagnosis.

 A CT scan should be added in those cases where a cholesteatoma is detected with MRI.
 CT is required for preoperative planning (reconstruction of ossicles if needed) and to exclude perforation of the bony tegmen.